rkuma183/wilsonmar.github.io/_posts/2016-11-22-selenium-neoload.md

 </dependencies>
    ```

-   A project is not developed using Maven, it is necessary to add
+   NOTE: Projects not built using Maven would need to add
    the Selenium proxy JAR with dependencies available for download on the Neotys Labs page.

 0. Have Maven download dependencies specified in the app's <strong>pom.xml</strong> file: